Kshitij013/Exposition-Assignment/README.md

 2. **Customization**: You can adjust the colors, styles, and labels easily.
 3. **Interactivity**: The `Tooltip` displays additional data on hover, and the `Legend` shows information about each area.

----

-You can copy and paste this section directly into your README.
-This format not only includes the code but also gives context to what the code does, which helps readers understand how to use it.

 ### Screenshots

 <h3>Area Chart Example</h3>